-Podiatry is specialized from the beginning, with an emphasis in the lower extremities.
-We have our own separate schools and don’t need to apply to a general medical school.
+Podiatric medicine is specialized from the beginning, with an emphasis in the lower extremities.
+We have our own schools and do not need to apply to a general medical school.
 This field of medicine gains exposure to several unique areas including sports medicine, biomechanics, neurology, pediatrics, orthopedics, dermatology, internal medicine, diabetic care, and surgery.

 8.What is the top school?

-There is no specific “top school” everybody is trying to get into.
-Each of the nine schools has their own criteria, learning curriculum, reputation and traditions.
-You can attend open house dates, participate in summer or winter shadowing programs, or set up a one-on-one time with a representative to learn more.
+There is no specific “top school”.
+Each of the nine schools has their own criteria, learning curriculum, reputation, and traditions.
+You can attend open house events, participate in summer or winter shadowing programs, or set up a one-on-one time with a representative to learn more.

 Anatomy, physiology, microbiology, histology, biochemistry, pharmacology, pathology and definitely lower-extremity anatomy.
 Each school has its own unique curriculum, but the above are definite that will be offered at each podiatry school.